 Certain amounts reported in previous periods have been reclassified to conform to the fiscal 2018 presentation.
-In March 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting (ASU 2016-09).
+In March 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting (ASU 2016-09).
 As a result of the adoption of ASU 2016-09 in the first quarter of fiscal 2018, excess tax benefits from share-based payments are presented within operating activities in the Consolidated Statements of Cash Flows.
-We applied this change in presentation retrospectively and have adjusted the prior year presentation by removing the reclass of \$8.1 million of excess tax benefit-stock options from net cash provided by operating activities to net cash provided by financing activities.
+We applied this change in presentation retrospectively and have adjusted the prior year presentation by removing the reclass of \$26.0 million of excess tax benefit-stock options from net cash provided by operating activities to net cash provided by financing activities.
 All other reclassified amounts are immaterial.

 The Company has a 52-53 week fiscal year that ends on the Saturday closest to the last day in October.
 Fiscal 2018 is a 53-week fiscal year and fiscal 2017 was a 52-week fiscal year.
-The additional week in fiscal 2018 is included in the first quarter ended February 3, 2018.
-Therefore, the first quarter of fiscal 2018 included 14 weeks of operations and the first quarter of fiscal 2017 included 13 weeks of operations.
+The additional week in fiscal 2018 was included in the first quarter ended February 3, 2018.
+Therefore, the first six months of fiscal 2018 included an additional week of operations as compared to the first six months of fiscal 2017.